This is the multi-page printable view of this section. Click here to print.

 cnt

-Threads [Waiting]The number of threads waiting for processor time
+Threads [Waiting]Number of threads waiting for processor time

 • Windows only